There is an updated version of this blog post; click here to read it.

 Depending on your particular industry, you might be facing light, moderate or high competition.
-The world of Google AdWords is no different and you’re most likely going to run into competitors that want to fight to get a piece of the market share.
+The world of Google Ads is no different and you’re most likely going to run into competitors that want to fight to get a piece of the market share.

 Some of your competitors could be old companies with well- established brands that are highly recognized by the public.
 If your business or product brand is not as recognized or popular, this situation could place you at a big disadvantage in terms of visibility and brand recognition towards your potential clients.